mrichardson03/dotfiles/README.md

 ## Shell Setup

-Link files from this directory into $HOME.
+Link files from this directory into $HOME, and link the `bin` directory to $HOME/bin.
 That's it.

 ## Homebrew